awsdocs/amazon-rds-user-guide/doc_source/oracle-read-replicas.backups.md

 # Working with RDS for Oracle replica backups<a name="oracle-read-replicas.backups"></a>

 You can create and restore backups of an RDS for Oracle replica\.
 Both automatic backups and manual snapshots are supported\.
-For more information, see [Backing up and restoring an Amazon RDS DB instance](CHAP_CommonTasks.BackupRestore.md)\.
+For more information, see [Backing up and restoring](CHAP_CommonTasks.BackupRestore.md)\.
 The following sections describe the key differences between managing backups of a primary and an RDS for Oracle replica\.

 ## Turning on RDS for Oracle replica backups<a name="oracle-read-replicas.backups.turning-on"></a>